azalinux/realvnc-server-aarch64-opensuse/README.md

 You have 2 options to fix::

 RIGHT click on the VNC logo in the system tray and click Options.
-Then click Users & Permissions, then click Add to input your current linux user details.
+Then click Users & Permissions, then click Add to input your current linux username.

 OR